willemvanopstal/ica_isobath_generalisation/abstract.md

-## Automatic isobath generalisation using the *Triangle Region Graph*: uniting soundings, isobath and constraints through a navigational surface
+## Rule-based isobath generalisation using the *Triangle Region Graph*: uniting soundings, isobath and constraints through a navigational surface

-## Rule-based isobath generalisation using th

 ### Authors